Society for Human Resource Management (SHRM)

 The website features articles, legislative updates, news, HR policy and other practitioner samples, books, and jobs.
 Many of its professional resources are only available to members.
 Members also receive the monthly HRMagazine by mail or online.
 If you live outside of the United States, you can be an online member only.
 This allows you access to the information but without a hard copy of the magazine.

-The SHRM website is a tremendous help to all HR practitioners - whether you're handling HR and other tasks in a small business, or if you're one of hundreds of HR people within your organization.
+The SHRM website is a tremendous help to all HR practitioners - whether you're handling HR and other tasks in a small business, or if you're one of the hundreds of HR people within your organization.
 For instance, with your membership number and name, you can access information such as the 2016 HSA limits or the latest information on the Ban-the-Box rule.

 SHRM offers an annual national conference somewhere in the United States, usually in June.
 The speakers are experts in their respective fields and give valuable information for all.
 Also, the conference also allows HR people to network with each other, providing the opportunity to grow our careers, as well as help others, grow theirs.